SriramV1212/Data-Cleaning-and-Automation-Tool-/README.md

 MIT License

 ## Contact
-For questions or collaboration opportunities, please reach out to:
+Feel free to reach out if you have any questions or would like to collaborate!

 Email: sriram.vivek@stonybrook.edu
 LinkedIn: https://www.linkedin.com/in/sriram-vivek-58a673269/